 To make this partnership a success students should actively engage in the advising relationship, be open to researching the answers to questions with advisers in order to learn ways to find information on their own, act upon referrals to other sources of information and advice and let advisers know when they have not been able to find information and advice they need.

 A short orientation is held at the beginning of each school year.
 The purpose of Orientation is to introduce any new staff, faculty and students and to give new students the opportunity to familiarize themselves with BCCAT’s facilities.
-Staff will hand out any new or updated policies and go over emergency procedures including introducing fire wardens.
+Staff will hand out any new or updated policies and go over emergency procedures.
 It also provides new students with an opportunity to ask any questions they may have.

 Student ID is issued to all current BCCAT student.
 Student must fill out a student ID request form available at the BCCAT office.
 Student IDs take up to five business days to process.